-- Review student's application file. - Make sure they know if the students need any of the prerequisite courses (ANT 2410, 2411, 3610, 3101), and be prepared to develop a plan with the student to complete them within their first academic year.
+- Review student's application file and tracking sheet, provided by the Department's graduate Academic Program Specialist. - Advisors should be prepared to develop a plan with the student to complete any remaining prerequisite courses within their first semester at the latest.
 Students must receive a grade of B or above (a B- is not sufficient) in each course to successfully pass the prerequisite course.
 Students with an undergraduate degree (e.g., B.A., B.S.) in Anthropology are exempt from the prerequisite courses, even if their particular degree program did not require a complete course in each of the four sub-fields.
-Students who only have a minor in anthropology may need to complete some of the prerequisites. - Have on hand a complete set of guidelines for the student's particular program. - Have on hand the Fall and Spring class schedules, and a tentative schedule for the next year, to be able to complete the student's tracking sheet, which lists the student's plan for two years of coursework. - Make sure the student is enrolled in Foundations of Applied Anthropology (unless he/she has a recent M.A. in Anthropology within five years prior to admission into the Ph.D. program).
+Students who only have a minor in anthropology may need to complete some of the prerequisites. - Have on hand a complete set of guidelines for the student's particular program. - Have on hand the Fall and Spring class schedules, and a tentative schedule for the next year, to be able to complete the student's tracking sheet, which lists the student's plan for two years of coursework. - Make sure a new student is enrolled in Foundations of Applied Anthropology (M.A.), or Proseminar (Ph.D.)
 Ensure that the student understands the significance of this course; students must earn a grade of B or above to continue in the program (a B- will not be sufficient).
 If the student does not successfully pass the course with a minimum grade of B, the student will be asked to withdraw from the program or else will be dismissed.